 Hmm, Endeavor, eh?
 Where have I heard that before? …Oh!

 Needless to say, this is despicable.
 Web3 crypto schemes are a dime-a-dozen, and this one is no different than even something like the Bored Ape Yacht Club.
-The fact that Evo would promote something like this to its massive audience of mostly young viewers, having had its parent company pump some money into the startup, should be seen as nothing short of contempt for its audience.
+The fact that Evo would promote something like this to its massive audience of mostly young viewers, all the while one of the companies funding its new owners has a financial interest in both, should be seen as nothing short of contempt for its audience.
 Consider what the ask is: hey impressionable gamer, establish a deeply insecure crypto wallet on your browser, convert $25 USD to a stablecoin like Tether that has dubious standing, then purchase this other coin that might be valuable (souce: dude trust me) in the future.
 Keep participating, keep holding onto the crypto, and one day soon, you may be rewarded by having a say in the future of the app and more ‘value’ than Twitch or YouTube will ever offer you!